Skip to main content

 Guides

-This booklet goes beyond the Business Model Canvas as a general tool.
-It outlines how Ingrid Burkett, an Australian social entrepreneur, applies the Canvas to the specific needs of social enterprise.
-The booklet walks you through how to use the Canvas step-by-step.
+This booklet looks beyond the Business Model Canvas as a general tool.
+It explains how Ingrid Burkett, an Australian social entrepreneur, adapts the Canvas for social enterprises.
+The booklet guides you step by step on how to use the Canvas to suit social purpose work.

 • ventures at the helm